| Lawrence |

 Chapter on “Arbitrage international”, in Traité de droit du commerce international, J. Béguin, M. Menjucq and alii., Litec, 3rd ed., 2019.

-Teaching Private International Law, International Arbitration Law, Litigation Law and Contract Law
+Teaching Private International Law, International Arbitration Law, Litigation and Contract Law and

-Teaching French Law of International Arbitration.
-Sciences Po, LLM in Transnational Arbitration & Dispute Settlement
+French Law of International Arbitration Sciences Po, LLM in Transnational Arbitration & Dispute Settlement

 French Representative in the Arbitration Law Committee of the International Law Association

-Member of the Scientific Council of La Semaine Juridique - Edition Entreprises (LexisNexis)
+- Scientific Council of La Semaine Juridique -Ed Entreprises (LexisNexis)

 Dr. Anke Sessler